dylanlott/CHOAM/README.md

 - `cargo run-server` to run the CHOAM server.
 - `cargo run-client` to run the client.
 - `cargo build-client` builds the client binary.
-- `card build-server` builds the server binary.
+- `cargo build-server` builds the server binary.

 The client runs an automatic connection protocol and stores the token it receives from the authentication request.